Ehlers-Danlos Syndrome and knee replacement complications

 The main points in regard that Ehlers-Danlos Syndrome as a relates to ligament laxity and Prolotherapy

 - Ehlers-Danlos Syndrome pain can be caused by joint instability from ligament laxity

 - So I look at Ehlers-Danlos Syndrome as a genetic progressive destructive ligament problem and base treatment on that.

 - 99% of EDS patients, display normal genetics meaning that Ehlers-Danlos Syndrome is a problem with type 3 and type 5 collagen.
-This means that the type 1 collagen that gives the strength to the ligaments are not the main factor in joint stability.
+This means that the type 1 collagen that gives strength to the ligaments is not the main factor in joint stability.
 If you have the genetic mutation of type 1 collagen that conditions called osteogenesis imperfecta.

 - It is true that 5 to 9% of ligaments are made up of type 3 collagen which can be defective in Ehlers-Danlos Syndrome but what gives the strength to the ligaments that hold the joints together is the type 1 collagen and genetically Ehlers-Danlos Syndrome patients have normal genetics as it relates to type 1 collagen so that’s why we see these patients heal well with Prolotherapy

 Alternative to surgery

 - We know people with Ehlers-Danlos Syndrome may not respond well to surgery.
 Some do, and some don’t.
 We saw one patient who had 14 Orthopedic surgeries on one joint.

 - The more loose-jointed a person is the more orthopedic surgery stabilization procedures will not work.